juanico10/Pihole_list/README.md

 #### Create the self-signed personal certificate with Let's Encrypt:
 Installing a free SSL certificate with CertBot:
-1. We update the list of packages.
+:one: We update the list of packages.
 ~~~shell
 sudo apt update && sudo apt upgrade
 ~~~

-2. Install the Certbot package
+:two: Install the Certbot package
 ~~~shell
 sudo apt install certbot
 ~~~

-3. In this section we are going to see the most important options of the command.
+:three: In this section we are going to see the most important options of the command.
 You can choose the options that you consider most convenient.

  :point_right: 3.1 You can add as many domains as you wish with the `--domain` variable.
 Example:
   | Description | example |
   | :-- | :-- |
   | --domain | --domain example.com --domain example.org |